chmouel/mounch/README.md

 When detecting wayland it will try to use [wofi](https://hg.sr.ht/~scoopta/wofi) instead of rofi, you can specify --use-rofi to force use rofi.

 If you run [sway](https://swaywm.org/) you may want to do this for your configuration so sway execute the command directly :

 ```
 set $menu mounch -p
 bindsym $mod+d exec $menu|xargs swaymsg exec --
 ```

+## Internals

+We cache all entries in a simple file in $HOME/.cache/mounch/cache, it's simple and has only the id name and the number of times the entry has been launched.
+Before launch we sort that list and display the top hit at the top and the rest as configured in the mounch.yaml config file.
+After launch we increase the counter and rewrite the cache file.

 ## Misc